MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ## Problem Wrappers

-Problem wrappers modify or extend an existing problems, typically in an effort to make the problem more challenging.
+Problem wrappers modify or extend existing problems, typically in an effort to make the problem more challenging.

-### Scaled Problems
+### Scaling Objectives

-Many test problems are defined with similar ranges for objective values.
-To counteract any bias, we can apply a scaling factor to each objective.
-In this example, we will scale the i-th objective by $2^i$:
+The `ScaledProblem` wrapper applies a scaling factor to each objective by multipling the i-th objecive value by $b^i$, where $b=2$ in the example below.
+This helps avoid any bias caused by assuming all objectives have similar ranges.

 <!-- java:test/org/moeaframework/snippet/ProblemSnippet.java [58:58] -->